openstack-archive/fuel-docs/pages/reference-architecture/0040-network-setup.rst

 of traffic into separate networks.
 This section describes how to distribute the network traffic in an OpenStack cluster.

+.. index:: Admin (PXE) Network

+This network is reserved for communcation with Fuel master for provisioning and orchestration of OpenStack deployment.
+It is used during installation to provide DNS, DHCP, and gateway services to a node if it requires it before provisioning.
+Nodes retrieve their network configuration via DHCP from Fuel Master node.
+This is why it is important that this network is isolated from your network and has no DHCP server (except Fuel Master) running on it.

 .. index:: Public Network

 Public Network